fredrtve/TS-Workspace/README.md

 # Fredtvet Ts Workspace

-A mono repo workspace with a collection of typescript/angular libraries and application.
-Libraries are built for learning purposes, and the majority lack tests as this moment.
+A mono repo workspace with a collection of typescript/angular libraries and application primarily built for learning purposes.

 ## Applications